bocchino/AppleCore/DOS3.3/README.md

 4. BTB.v2d: Object code for the program "Below the Basement" in AppleCore/Examples/BelowTheBasement.

+5. SHELL.EDITOR.FP.dsk and SHELL.EDITOR.INT.dsk: A shell editor
+    that's a bit nicer than the native Apple II one, plus ROM images patched to work with the editor.

+    If you boot SHELL.EDITOR.FP.dsk, you'll get Applesoft BASIC with the shell editor.
+You then have the option to load the 1977 ROM and/or INT BASIC, if you wish.

+    If you boot SHELL.EDITOR.INT.dsk, then you just get INT BASIC with the old ROM.

-5. SHELL.EDITOR.dsk: A shell editor that's a bit nicer than the native Apple II one, plus older ROM images patched to work with the editor.
-The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or Integer BASIC).
+    The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or INT BASIC).
     Also, once installed the editor is invoked automatically by AppleCore programs that ask for input via MON.GETLN.

-Please note: Only SHELL.EDITOR disk is bootable.